phaustin/a301_eoas/notebooks/week3/optical_depth.md

 ## The grey layer in Wallace and Hobbs problem 4.39

-Wallace and Hobbs problem 4.39 describes the folowing grey layer:
+Wallace and Hobbs problem 4.39 describes the folowing grey layer, where I will write the layer temperature as $T_L$ instead of their $T^*$:

 :::{figure} images/wh_4_39_setup.png
 :name: grey_layers